Why Work Architecture starts with today's tasks, not future capabilities

 This reinvention of work starts with understanding tasks.
 That's where AI steps in.
 People step up to take on more impactful, human-centered roles.

-Skills are shaped by tasks and defined by the future
+Capabilities are shaped by tasks and defined by the future

 Before we think about tomorrow's jobs, start at the task level.
 Understanding today's tasks builds a workforce ready to adapt, grow, and thrive.

-Augmented workforces are the future, AI workers included
+Augmented workforces are the future.
+AI workers included.

 Workforce planning can't focus on humans alone.